Essent/nativescript-live-engage/.github/issue_template.md

 ### Make sure to check the existing issues in this repository

-### If the demo apps cannot help and there is no issue for your problem, tell us about the problem
+### If the demo apps cannot help and there is no issue for your problem, tell us about it
 Please, ensure your title is less than 63 characters long and starts with a capital letter.